 PSA: Do NOT take kittens away from the mother cat if they’re nursing!
 Do not assume an unattended litter of kittens is abandoned.
 Mama has to leave her kittens often to find food.
 Please read the Abandoned Kitten Care Guide for more information.

-I personally socialized older ferals and ended up having to keep one because he only likes me, hates and fears strangers and strange places, and threatened to bite.
-You can read about him here.
+I personally socialized older ferals and ended up having to keep them because they only like me.
+You can read about one of them here.

 It’s a sad part of life that most people don’t want a cat that takes work to make them friendly.
 They want cute, instant love from a cat or kitten.
 A fearful young cat has very little chance of being adopted.
 So try to socialize them as young as possible.